What People Are Saying About This New Stroller Brand

 July 7, 2019

 It’s no question that the babies in our lives are our most precious cargo.
 To the Mamas, Dads, Aunties, Grandpops (and those with pregnant friends) out there, we know that a growing family most often means a registry filled with Uppababy and Nuna.
-These companies have been keeping our little ones safe for years, and yet, we can't help but question whether we should be spending nearly $1K on a baby stroller Sure, we’d all rather have the security of a trusted brand, and our kid’s safety definitely isn’t something to cut corners on.
-But what if you could get a trusted luxury stroller for only $350.
+These companies have been keeping our little ones safe for years, yet we can't help but question whether we need to be spending nearly $1K on a baby stroller.
+Sure, the security of a trusted brand is nice and our kid’s safety definitely isn’t something to cut corners on - but what if you could get a trusted luxury stroller for only $350?
 We can feel your skepticism in the air (through the computer actually), so just hear us out.

 Fortunately for you, we’ve done all the dirty work and have checked our sources to see who’s actually taken these Mockingbirds for a spin around the block.
 We’ve even linked to relevant articles and YouTube videos below, in case you want that extra assurance.